Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 1) Prior to the semester start, let us know at help@ideate.cmu.edu that you intend for your students to use the consumable materials, the timing of the project assignment, and the approximate type and volume of material that will be needed.
 This will help us to evaluate whether we need to stock up ahead for your class.

-2) At the time of the project, have your student pick up their sheet of plywood or acrylic at the IDeATe Lending Office window and indicate the course name.
-The Lending Office Attendant will mark it as a course-related purchase in our system.
+2) Have your student pick up their materials at the IDeATe Lending Office window.
+At the time of pick-up students will need to present their student ID and indicate the course name and instructor.
+The Lending Office attendant will mark it as a course-related purchase in our system, and a confirmation email indicating such will be sent to the student.

 New Equipment Requests:

-IDeATe has a large inventory of equipment available for courses in the IDeATe Lending Office, as well as within each of the classrooms.
-Please first check to see if we already have the equipment.
+IDeATe has a large inventory of equipment available for courses in the IDeATe Lending Office, as well as within each of the classrooms and labs.
+We understand that as technology changes and our classes evolve to support learning, you may have recommendations for us to expand our collection.

 How to request procurement of new equipment:

-We understand that as technology changes and our classes evolve to support learning, you may have recommendations for us to expand our collection.
-Please email help@ideate.cmu.edu with those suggestions.
-Consideration will be made based on a number of factors, including funding, space, and common use amongst IDeATe classes and functions.
+Please email help@ideate.cmu.edu with new equipment suggestions.
+Consideration will be made based on a number of factors, including funding, space, safety, and common use amongst IDeATe classes and functions.

 Specialized training: